 From smart cars that drive themselves to augmented reality and advanced computer algorithms serving personalised content, we live in a digital fuelled era.
 What is fresh news today will be lost in the ether tomorrow.

-Due to living in an increasingly digitalized world, computer coding is important for kids for the future..
+Due to living in an increasingly digitalized world, computer coding is important for kids and students for the future..
 These transferrable skills enable kids to learn relevant and competitive skills whilst developing a problem-solving mindset from an early age.

 Technology awaits invention and this is why at FunTech we offer computer coding courses and holiday camps for children aged between 7 to 16 years.

 We aim to create engaging and enriching learning experiences that empower the next generation of computer coders and makers of the future.

 You can browse through all our current tech summer camps.